FEATURES

 The Army's announcement that a training camp large enough to house 30,000 men would be built, came from Washington on Jan.
 6, 1942, --- less than a month after the attack on Pearl Harbor.

-The first headquarters for Camp Atterbury were established June 1 on the second floor of the Dale Parmalee farmhouse, right, the red-brick building on Hospital Road, north of Edinburg Street.
+The first headquarters for Camp Atterbury were established June 1 on the second floor of the Dale Parmalee farmhouse, right, the red-brick building on Schoolhouse Road, north of Edinburg Street.

 - - - - -